AMCAS Work and Activities: How to Write & Categorize

 5. Using All 15 Just to Fill Space

-You do not need to use all 15 slots.
-If you're stuffing in random clubs or one-off events to look busy, stop.
-A focused application beats a bloated one every time.
+While it may feel counterintuitive, you do not need to use all 15 descriptions.
+Stuffing in random clubs or one-off events to look busy is actually going to hurt you more than it’s going to help.
+An aligned application beats a bloated one every time.

 6. Neglecting the Reflection

-So many applicants spend 90% of the character count describing what they did and 0% on what it meant.
+I’m not surprised when I see premeds using the majority of their character count to describe what they did and little to none on what it meant.
 The experience itself matters less than your ability to reflect on it.
-Show how it changed the way you think, communicate, or care for others.

 AMCAS Work and Activities FAQ